Privacy Policy

 16. How long will you use my personal data for?

-We will only retain your personal data for as long as reasonably necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, regulatory, tax, accounting or reporting requirements.
+We will only retain your personal data for as long as reasonably necessary to fulfil the purposes for which we collected it, including satisfying any legal, regulatory, tax, accounting, or reporting requirements.
 We may retain your personal data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect to our relationship with you.

-To determine the appropriate retention period for personal data, we consider the amount, nature and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal, regulatory, tax, accounting or other requirements.
+To determine the appropriate retention period for personal data, we consider the amount, nature and sensitivity of the personal data; the potential risk of harm from unauthorised use or disclosure of your personal data; the purposes for which we process your personal data and whether we can achieve those purposes through other means; and the applicable legal, regulatory, tax, accounting or other requirements.

-In some circumstances you can ask us to delete your data: see your legal rights below for further information.
+Usually, we will not retain your data for longer than 6 [six] years after you cease being customers.
+In some circumstances you can ask us to delete your data; see your legal rights below for further information.

 17. Your legal rights